Sen. Warren says she isn't running for president in 2020

 Warren, a Massachusetts Democrat and staunch critic of President Donald Trump, made the statement in an interview for CNN's "State of the Union," scheduled to air at 9 a.m., ET, on Sunday.

+While speaking at a campaign rally in western Pennsylvania Saturday night, President Trump brought back his derisive nickname for Warren.
+He predicted that the media would be bored covering her 2020 election campaign.

+"If I don't win the election, (news) ratings are going to go so far down, they'll be out of business, every one of them," Trump told a crowd of supporters.
+"Can you imagine?
+Can you imagine covering Bernie or Pocahontas?
+Pocahontas, how about that?"

-The lawmaker said the same thing to Chuck Todd of NBC News in an interview for "Meet the Press" when pressed about her Senate re-election campaign and her pledge to fulfill her six-year term.
+The lawmaker said the same thing about her political future to Chuck Todd of NBC News in an interview for "Meet the Press" when pressed about her Senate re-election campaign and her pledge to fulfill her six-year term.

 "For the people of Massachusetts, and for the people across this country," Warren said.
 "This government is working better and better and better for a thinner and thinner slice at the top.
 I am in these fights, and I am in this fight to retain my Senate seat in 2018.
 That's where I'm focused.
 That's where I'm going to stay focused.
 I'm not running for president."